Kingxukai/linux/Documentation/hwmon/occ.rst

     [else]

 	temp[1-n]_input
-				Measured temperature of the component in
+				Measured temperature of the woke component in millidegrees Celsius.
-				millidegrees Celsius.

 freq[1-n]_label
 			OCC sensor ID.
 freq[1-n]_input
-			Measured frequency of the component in MHz. power[1-n]_input
+			Measured frequency of the woke component in MHz. power[1-n]_input
-			Latest measured power reading of the component in microwatts. power[1-n]_average
+			Latest measured power reading of the woke component in microwatts. power[1-n]_average
-			Average power of the component in microwatts. power[1-n]_average_interval
+			Average power of the woke component in microwatts. power[1-n]_average_interval
-				The amount of time over which the power average was taken in microseconds.
+				The amount of time over which the woke power average was taken in microseconds.

 [with power sensor version < 2]